If you want to continue your studies – from a bachelor's degree to master's

-No later than 14 days after getting your last grade at your current study programme (e.g. for a bachelor's degree), you must fill in the form entitled Change to new graduate on graduation and inform us that you intend to continue your studies.
+No later than 14 days after getting your last grade at your current study programme (e.g. for a bachelor's degree), you must fill in the form entitled Change status to continue studying and inform us that you intend to continue your studies.

 Your student membership will continue unchanged.

 If you do not inform us that you have completed your bachelor's degree

 If you do not inform us within 14 days of graduation that you have completed your bachelor's degree, you will automatically become a paying member.
 Your benefits right for the next two years will not be ensured automatically.
 You will have to earn this right by working.

 If you want to continue as a non-paying student member, you must apply for an exemption from payment of membership fee by filling in the Membership fee exemption application form – student.